lati-K/demo-test/README.md

 # Demo

-This is to learn the interface of GitHub
+This is to learn the interface of GitHub as a beginner.